 Nestled in the beautiful foothills of the Appalachian Mountains lies a store with a world of treasures.
 Literally.
 The Unclaimed Baggage Center is located in Scottsboro, Alabama and stocks more than 7,000 new items daily, in large part to luggage that has been lost.
 Some of the merchandise that they carry is from lost cargo.
 In case you were not aware, airlines have 90 days to locate the owner of a lost piece of luggage.
 After that, it is bought by Unclaimed Baggage Center.

 Once at Unclaimed Baggage Center, contents are sorted.
 Clothing items that can be sold are dry cleaned.
 Jewelry is appraised.
 Electronic items have personal data erased and current software is installed.
-Many employees have years of experience at pricing the items, which retail at UBC at 20-80% off of regular retail prices.
+Many employees have years of experience of pricing the items, which retail at UBC at 20-80% off of regular retail prices.

 The Story of Unclaimed Baggage Center